PokeCanada/FaithfulCanada/README.md

 FaithfulCanada
 ==============

-Ye ol' special files for FaithfulCanada.
+All the fantastic and mythical files for FaithfulCanada.

-Feel free to head to the [Overcast Network Forums](https://oc.tc/forums/topics/51d339e8ba6087f8000055c8) to download this pack and see any new updates!
+Feel free to head to the [Overcast Network Forums](https://oc.tc/forums/topics/55bda00067d52222b00085f0) to download this pack and see any new updates!

-For various other great things, check out my website [here](http://www.pokecanada.com)!

 Special thanks to:
 ==============